cilium/tetragon/docs/content/en/docs/getting-started/install-k8s.md

 {{< tabpane text=true >}}
 {{% tab GKE %}}

-The following commands create a Kubernetes cluster using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
+The following commands create a single node Kubernetes cluster using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
 See [Installing Google Cloud SDK](https://cloud.google.com/sdk/install) for instructions on how to install `gcloud` and prepare your account.